top of page

 Heather Leggett

-Heather is a dedicated labor and postpartum doula, as well as a certified lactation counselor, committed to supporting mothers and newborns with compassion and expertise.
+Heather is a labor and postpartum doula, as well as a certified lactation counselor, committed to supporting mothers and newborns with compassion and expertise.

 Contact Heather